znjameswu/epgi/doc/design.md

 A bad idea.

 3. Explicit transform for all elements, with no pre-calculations(as exposed in vello API)
+    1. Circumstantial transforms relative to contextual transforms handled during vello lowering
+        1. Requires richer, closed-under-affine primitives.
+    2. Circumstantial transforms merged with contextual transforms and pack in encoding

 Temporary decision: Go with vello intended usage.
+Circumstantial transforms handled during lowering.

 Temporary decision: As a result, include shapes that are not closed under affine 2d transform.